 Look!
 Cacti - cunningly disguised as pebbles!
 I wonder why they decided to do this?
 Protection against being eaten by camels I guess... but I hope there was a General Cacti Meeting where they voted against disguising themselves as Italian waiters or Bottles of Beer or Small Lizards and decided collectively that their lives would be most fulfilled if they were disguised as pebbles.

-i don't like spiders.
+Another reason why I haven't blogged for a week is that this is the peak spider training season. i don't like spiders.
 If they are indoors they scare me and I have to leave the room (I haven't been in the back bedroom since the May Bank Holiday) until I am sure they have gone.
 Outside spiders have a point and that is to keep the flies down BUT they have to do so in places where they won't get in my hair.
 Being spiders, they don't always anticipate where my hair is going to be when they are spinning their webs in the dead of night so from late May to mid-June I have to train them.
 It's actually quite easy - if you walk into their web and destroy it on a daily basis they soon get the message and move to a safer place.
 Sometimes I train them more carefully using a pencil to break the web and attach the broken web to better placed plants.
 Last year I trained a rather large and hairy fellow called Henry to stay in the south-west corner of my back yard and we got on f…

 Today we are listening to Bruce Springsteen ("Oh Mary Don't You Weep No More").
 I wonder if anyone ever calls him Brucie?